notaryproject/specifications/scenarios.md

 **Implications of this requirement**

 1. Users must be allowed to configure specific trusted keys for specific artifacts or collections of artifacts.

+### Scenario #11: Revoking a Signature

+A signer determines that a signed artifact is no longer trusted.
+This could be a result of accidentally signing the wrong artifact, or a CVE discovered in the image and patched in a newer release.
+It should be possible for the signer to revoke the trust in that vulnerable artifact.

+1. A CVE is discovered in a signed artifact.
+1. The signature on the vulnerable artifact is revoked.
+1. Consumers that pulled the vulnerable artifact and verify the signature will be notified the signer no longer trusts the artifact.

+**Implications of this requirement:**

+1. Users that wish to still run artifacts that have their signatures revoked may need to take additional steps.
+Possible resolutions include configuring their client to ignore the revocation failure, disabling verification on the vulnerable artifact, or resigning the artifacts with a key they control and trust.
+1. Attackers attempting to replay old signatures to vulnerable artifacts should be blocked by the verification.
+1. Revoking the signature for a single artifact should not require revoking the signer's key or signatures for all other artifacts by the same signer.

 ## Open Discussions